maxgfr/package-checker.sh/WHY.md

 ## What Makes package-checker.sh Different

-### 1. Custom Vulnerability Database Support
+### 1. Custom Vulnerability Database Support + Built-in Data Feeds

-**package-checker.sh doesn't scan for vulnerabilities.** Instead, it checks your projects against **your own** vulnerability databases.
+**package-checker.sh** gives you the best of both worlds: it comes with **built-in vulnerability feeds** (GHSA and OSV) for immediate use, while also supporting **your own custom** vulnerability databases.

 Why is this useful?

+- **Ready to use**: Pre-generated vulnerability feeds (GHSA and OSV) included in the repository - scan immediately with 200,000+ npm vulnerabilities
+- **Auto-updated feeds**: Vulnerability data automatically refreshed every 12 hours via GitHub Actions
 - **Internal security policies**: Maintain your own list of packages you want to ban or flag
 - **Custom CVE tracking**: Track specific vulnerabilities relevant to your organization
 - **Compliance requirements**: Enforce company-specific security rules
 - **Private vulnerability data**: Use proprietary or internal vulnerability databases

-You bring your own data sources (JSON, CSV, PURL, SARIF, SBOM), and the tool checks your projects against them.
+You can use the included data feeds (in `data/` folder) or bring your own data sources (JSON, CSV, PURL, SARIF, SBOM), and the tool checks your projects against them.

 ### 2. Direct Package Lookup (No Project Scanning Required)